Abandon Intervals Metrics view

 Administrators can also adjust the length of time for each column.
 For more information, see Configure abandon intervals.

-Use presets to filter metrics by date, or configure a custom date range.
+To filter metrics by date or configure a custom date range, use presets.
 When filtering metrics for this view, select any custom date range up to 6 weeks.

 To use a preset to filter metrics, complete the following steps: